Signs of Seasonal Depression & How to Cope in the Cold Winter Months

 Is Seasonal Depression Legitimate?

 SAD is a form of depression listed in the Diagnostic Manual of Mental Disorders (DSM-5) as a type of depression with a seasonal pattern.
-It should not be confused with the milder “winter blues,” which may affect most people from time to time due to shorter days, less sunlight, and more time indoors than usual.2 SAD is a legitimate disorder, which can be debilitating and interfere with daily functioning.
+It should not be confused with the milder “winter blues,” which may affect most people from time to time due to shorter days, less sunlight, and more time indoors than usual.2 SAD is a legitimate mental condition, which can be debilitating and interfere with daily functioning.

 To be formally diagnosed with SAD, you must experience depressive symptoms beginning and ending during a specific season every year, with full remittance during other seasons, for at least two years.3 People with SAD must have more seasons of depression than seasons without depression over their lifetime.